Seven Drunken Nights: Nights 6–7

 in which two hands appear on the wife's breasts.
 The wife, giving the least likely explanation yet, tells him that it is merely a nightgown, though the man notices that this nightgown has fingers.
 In yet another version, the wife remarks that he has seen a hammer in her bed, and his response is that a hammer with a condom on is something he has never seen before.
 This latter version usually ends day seven with the singer's target of choice in bed, and the husband replies that he's never seen so-and-so with a hard on before.
-Another version involves a carrot, on which a foreskin had never been seen before.
+Another version involves a carrot, on which a foreskin (or two onions) had never been seen before.

-Live versions of Sunday night include the following verse.As I went home on Sunday night as drunk as drunk could be.I saw me wife inside the bed and this she said to me:Then, the song wraps up with a part from "Never on a Sunday."
+Live versions of Sunday night include the following verse.

+As I went home on Sunday night as drunk as drunk could be.

+I saw me wife inside the bed and this she said to me:

+Then, the song wraps up with a part from "Never on a Sunday."